wp-plugins/countdown-clock/readme.txt

 Display a countdown clock configured to an event of your choice.
 Select the date, title and event text on a choice of countdown designs, colors and sizes.

-* Select the layout and choose the size
+* Choose texts and background colours
+* Choose from a range of layouts, background pictures and animations
-* Select from a list of events like Christmas, New Year, or make your own custom countdown
+* Select from a list of events like Christmas, New Year
-* Select your own text and background colors
-* For custom countdown, choose texts, date and timezone for precise timing
+* Or make your own countdown, choose texts, date and timezone for precise timing
-* Pictures and animations are available for the background
 * See the full range of events and designs at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")

 == Installation ==